Old problem revisited: Which equilateral convex polygons tile the plane?: Proofs of lemmas and proposition

 We use the angle notation due to \cite{MMvD} and start the proof section with \begin{lem} For any convex equilateral pentagon of type $8$ (i.e., $A + B/2 = \pi = C/2 + D$), two inner angles add up to $\pi$. \end{lem} (Proof idea: We construct a symmetric solution of type 8, then check whether two angles add up to $\pi$, then show that no other equilateral convex pentagon is possible for type 8.)

-\begin{proof} We set the horizontally fixed edge $c$ (of length $1$), the vertex $E$ shall lie on the perpendicular bisector of $c$ to preserve mirror symmetry (see figure \ref{fig1}, left).
+\begin{proof} We set the horizontally fixed edge $c$ (of length $1$), the vertex $E$ shall lie on the perpendicular bisector of $c$ to preserve mirror symmetry (see Fig. \ref{fig1}, left).
 Let $\tau$ be the angle formed by the line $\overline{DB}$ and the edge $e$.
 Type $8$ condition $C/2+D=\pi$ is equivalent to $\tau=\pi/2$.
-Consider the following two cases:\\ Case 1: Placing vertex $E$ at distance $1+sin(60^\circ)$ from $c$ results in $\tau = 105^\circ$.\\ Case 2: Place vertex $E$ such that a regular pentagon is formed with $\tau = 72^\circ$.\\ Hence, since $\tau$ varies strictly monotonically with the distance of $E$ from $c$, there must be a unique symmetric solution with $\tau=\pi/2$ (see Fig. \ref{fig1}, right).
-This polygon should be called $P8$ and must be strictly convex because both cases 1 and 2 are strictly convex and all angular changes are strictly monotonic under this variation of the vertex $E$. \\ Next, we'll show $B+E=\pi$: Both angles marked with double arcs are equal, since the quadrangle contains two right angles.
+Consider the following two cases:\\ Case 1: Placing vertex $E$ at distance $1+\sin(60^\circ)$ from $c$ results in $\tau = 105^\circ$.\\ Case 2: Place vertex $E$ such that a regular pentagon is formed with $\tau = 72^\circ$.\\ Hence, there must be a symmetric solution with $\tau=\pi/2$.
+To make sure that there is only one solution, observe point $S$ at which the perpendicular on edge $a$ crosses the base line.
+While vertex $E$ is moved downward, edge $a$ is rotated (clockwise around $E$) and translated (downward).
+Each of these motions is moving $S$ to the left until $C$ is reached.
+The resulting polygon (see Fig. \ref{fig1}, right) should be called $P8$ and must be strictly convex because both cases 1 and 2 are strictly convex and all angular changes are strictly monotonic under this variation of the vertex $E$. \\ Next, we'll show $B+E=\pi$: Both angles marked with double arcs are equal, since the quadrangle contains two right angles.
 The four angles named $\sigma$ are also equal for symmetry reasons.
-This implies $B+E=\pi$ since $B=\theta+\sigma$ and $E+\sigma+\theta= \pi$.\\ Now we fix edge $a$ of $P8$ (Fig. \ref{fig1b}, left) and check whether there is a second solution $P'$ with $C'$ different from vertex $C$ in $P8$. ($C'=C$ would imply $P'=P$.) $C'$ must lie on the line $s_1$ through $A$ and $C$ since $\overline{AC'}$ must be perpendicular to $a$.
+This implies $B+E=\pi$ since $B=\theta+\sigma$ and $E+\sigma+\theta= \pi$.\\ Now we fix edge $a$ of $P8$ (Fig. \ref{fig2}, left) and check whether there is a second solution $P'$ with $C'$ different from vertex $C$ in $P8$. ($C'=C$ would imply $P'=P$.) $C'$ must lie on the line $s_1$ through $A$ and $C$ since $\overline{AC'}$ must be perpendicular to $a$.
 If $C'$ is assumed to lie above $C$ on $s_1$, in the section between $C$ and the position of $C'$ shown in the figure, a contradiction is generated since the perpendicular line $p$ on $e'$ crosses the line through $D$ and $B$, called $s_2$ (since $e'$ lies above $e$ during the shift from $C$ to $C'$, because $D>\pi/2$) while $B'$ must lie above $s_2$.
-If $C'$ had been shifted even closer to $A$ than shown in the figure, angle $D'$ would fall below $90^\circ$, and line $p$ would be forced to run outside of $P'$ and could not meet $B'$ as long as $P'$ is convex.\\ On the other hand (Fig. \ref{fig1b}, right) if we assume $C'$ to lie below $C$, then $B'$ must lie below $s_2$ (we have seen in the left part of Fig. \ref{fig1b} that the distance $\overline{AX}$ is shorter than a side length). $D'$ now lies above $s_2$ and left of $D$.
+If $C'$ had been shifted even closer to $A$ than shown in the figure, angle $D'$ would fall below $90^\circ$, and line $p$ would be forced to run outside of $P'$ and could not meet $B'$ as long as $P'$ is convex.\\ On the other hand (Fig. \ref{fig2}, right) if we assume $C'$ to lie below $C$, then $B'$ must lie below $s_2$ (we have seen in the left part of Fig. \ref{fig2} that the distance $\overline{AX}$ is shorter than a side length). $D'$ now lies above $s_2$ and left of $D$.
 Therefore, the perpendicular line $p$ starting at vertex $D'$ to the left stays above $s_2$ and cannot meet $B' \Rightarrow$ contradiction to the assumption that $P'$ exists with $C'$ lower $C$.
 Hence, there is no other convex equilateral solution than $P8$ for the type $8$ pentagon.\\ \end{proof}